 The Hartzler Library offers research support (via e-mail, chat, phone, or SSC campus) and the library home page offers subject guides to help start your research.
-The library can help you acquire resources not held by EMU through the Interlibrary Loan (ILL) system.
-The link to ILL is on the left side of the library homepage.

 Office of Academic Access:

 If you have a physical, psychological, medical or learning disability that may impact your work in this course, it is your responsibility to contact the Office of Academic Access.
 They will work with you to establish eligibility and to coordinate reasonable accommodations.
 All information and documentation is treated confidentially.